The Los Angeles River

 The choices we make about the Los Angeles River determine the city’s economic viability and social health.
 The benefit of a concrete river is singular—it swiftly transports rainwater out of the city and into the ocean—yet deprives the city of all other essential ecosystem services.
 We now understand, from examples across the world, the critical need for protecting floodplains as part of reliable, regenerative flood management strategy.

 Living rivers and healthy watersheds provide profound benefits to the cities they nurture.
-They provide water supplies, filter out water and air pollutants, move sand to ocean beaches, provide critical habitat, sequester carbon, regulate floodwaters, and create cooling oases for relaxation and recreation.
+They provide water supplies, filter out water and air pollutants, move sand to ocean beaches building coastlines, provide critical habitat, sequester carbon and other greenhouse gasses, regulate floodwaters, and create cooling oases for relaxation and recreation.
 We have an imperative to prioritize the health of the river and its contributing watershed over business as usual, and to make the complex decisions necessary to take regenerative actions that will provide for generations to come.

 Banner image by Smjafry (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons